 Aggression

 Aggression in dogs may look like something as harmless as a change in posture or growling, but it can escalate to biting — which is why controlling aggression in dogs is important.
-A dog might become aggressive if they’re being defensive of their food, perceive a threat, or are being protective.5
+There are many reasons a dog might become aggressive.
+For example, if they’re being defensive of their food, perceive a threat, or are being protective.
+They can also be specific types of aggression, like maternal aggression, or aggression related to pain or illness.5

 MetLife Pet may be able to cover some of the costs for dog training that helps with aggressive behaviors.